reconfigurable-ml-pipeline/ipa/README.md

 2. Go to the `experiments/runner/notebooks/Jsys-reviewers.ipynb` notebook to see the generated figure is same as the `paper-fig8-e2e-video.ipynb` that was generated from the downloaded log.
 Due to the K8S and distributed scheduling uncertainties there might be slight differences in the figures as shown below figures (for a sample run of the artifact evaluation) but the general trend should be the same.

 For generating the revised version results:
-1. Go to the `experiments/runner` and run `source run-revised.sh`, this will take ~7 hours since each of the 20 experiments is conducted on a 20 minute load (20 * 20 = 400 minutes ~ 7 hours).
+1. Go to the `experiments/runner` and run `source run-revision.sh`, this will take ~7 hours since each of the 20 experiments is conducted on a 20 minute load (20 * 20 = 400 minutes ~ 7 hours).
 The results and logs will be saved under `ipa/data/results/final/21` and the final figure will be in the `ipa/data/figures` under the name of `metaseries-21-video.pdf`
 2. Go to the `experiments/runner/notebooks/Jsys-reviewers-revised.ipynb` notebook to see the generated figure is same as the `paper-revision-fig8-e2e-video.ipynb` that was generated from the downloaded log.
 Due to the K8S and distributed scheduling uncertainties there might be slight differences in the figures as shown below figures (for a sample run of the artifact evaluation) but the general trend should be the same.